josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 A personal website is a great way to stand out.
 You can, and should, link to it from everywhere.
 Having one has served me extremely well over the years.

 Your website doesn't need to be fancy.
 Bonus points for building it yourself, but it's not required.
 If you do, build it well.
 (Or in other words: rock your `<body>` right.
-Yes, these jokes will continue.
+Yes, the Backstreet Boys jokes will continue.
 No, I will not apologize).

 You don't have to blog, though it's a good idea, if you're into it at all. (“_But I don't have anything new or unique to say_,” you might argue.
-To which I might reply: “_This ain't the world's first job advice post, but you're still reading it_.”)
+To which I might reply: “_This ain't the world's first job advice post, but yet, here we both are_.”)

 You don't even need to have multiple pages, or a lot of content.
+One page will do, if that's what you feel fits best.
 (This should go without saying, but: do ***not*** fill your website with AI-generated slop.
 People can smell that these days, and it _will_ backfire.)

 However big or small, though, your site absolutely _should_ exist in some form, and it should look professional.
 After all, you're trying to get a job coding things.
 So, step one: make the things you code look really nice.
 Nice enough somebody might want to hire you to make that kind of thing.